blackspherefollower/mre-alarm-timer/README.md

 This is a countdown timer which you can embed into an AltspaceVR virtual world.
 It's written using the [Mixed Reality Extension SDK](https://github.com/Microsoft/mixed-reality-extension-sdk).

+**Note: the audio files in public are copyright RDLabs and are under a restrictive license, not the MIT license that applies to the code.**

 ## Prerequisites

 Node.js 14 with Typescript support.